JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 #### Tracking other conversion events

-!!!
-Warning
+[block:callout]
+{
+  "type": "warning",
+  "title": "Custom Event De-duplication",
-	Facebook does not de-duplicate custom app events on their backend.
-If you are tracking conversion events with the Facebook SDK or another MMP, choose option 1 below.
+  "body": "acebook does not de-duplicate custom app events on their backend.
+If you are tracking conversion events with the Facebook SDK or another MMP, choose option 1 below."
+}
+[/block]

 It's possible to track app events using only Branch!
 You can [track the events](/apps/v2event/#v2-event) with Branch once, and then we send them to Facebook as well as other analytics systems.
 Use the [v2/event logging methods](/apps/v2event/#v2-event) outlined here.